Introduction to Multi-Armed Bandits: Simple algorithms: uniform exploration

 This completes the proof for $K=2$ arms.

-For $K>2$ arms, we have to apply the union bound for \eqref{IID:eq:1} over the $K$ arms, and then follow the same argument as above.
-Note that the value of $T$ is greater than $K$, since we need to explore each arm at least once.
+For $K>2$ arms, we apply the union bound for \eqref{IID:eq:1} over the $K$ arms, and then follow the same argument as above.
+Note that $T\geq K$ without loss of generality, since we need to explore each arm at least once.
 For the final regret computation, we will need to take into account the dependence on $K$: specifically, regret accumulated in exploration phase is now upper-bounded by $KN$.
-Working through the proof, we obtain $R(T) \leq NK + O(\sqrt{\frac{\log T}{N}} \times T)$.
+Working through the proof, we obtain $R(T) \leq NK + 2\,\rad\cdot T$.
 As before, we approximately minimize it by approximately minimizing the two summands.
 Specifically, we plug in $N=(T/K)^{2/3} \cdot O(\log T)^{1/3}$.
-Completing the proof same way as in \eqref{IID:eq:clean-coda}, we obtain: \begin{theorem} Explore-first achieves regret $\E[R(T)] \leq T^{2/3} \times O(K \log T)^{1/3}$. \end{theorem}
+Completing the proof same way as in \eqref{IID:eq:clean-coda}, we obtain: \begin{theorem} Explore-first achieves regret $\E\sbr{R(T)} \leq T^{2/3} \times O(K \log T)^{1/3}$. \end{theorem}